mark-watson/hy-lisp-python-book/manuscript/nlp.md

 ## Implementing a HyNLP Wrapper for the Python spaCy Library

-We will generate two libraries (in files **nlp_lib.hy** and **coref_nlp_lib.hy**), the first is a general NLP library and the second that specifically solves the anaphora resolution, or coreference, problem.
+We will generate two libraries (in files **nlp_lib.hy** and **coref_nlp_lib.hy**).
+The first is a general NLP library and the second specifically solves the anaphora resolution, or coreference, problem.
 There are test programs for each library in the files **nlp_example.hy** and **coref_example.hy**.

-For an example in a later chapter, we will use the library developed here to automatically generate Knowledge Graphs from text data, we will need the ability to find person, company, location, etc. names in text.
+For an example in a later chapter, we will use the library developed here to automatically generate Knowledge Graphs from text data.
+We will need the ability to find person, company, location, etc. names in text.
 We use spaCy here to do this.
-The types of named entities that spaCy is pre-trained that includes:
+The types of named entities on which spaCy is pre-trained includes:

 - CARDINAL: any number that is not identified as a more specific type, like money, time, etc.
 - DATE